McDavid3000/Udemy/javascript/tme/README.md

-#This is a customer testing framework
+# This is a custom testing framework

 To use: